andrew-wilkes/go-cms/docs/HowItWorks.md

 The user data will be saved to a `data/settings.json` file.

 A session ID is provided to the client on a successful login, and this must be included (`?id=value`) with each subsequent request sent to the server, otherwise the user is assumed to be unknown or logged out.
-The session ID has an expiration time out 8 hours.
+The session ID has an expiration time out of 8 hours.

 User actions are:
 - LogOn (Compares the supplied credentials, and starts a new session)